Sales Copy Prompts: Headlines, Bullets, CTAs that Convert

 6. Social proof framing

-I have these 3 customer quotes (below).
+Below are 3 customer quotes.
 Frame each with a one-line subhead naming the specific outcome the quote demonstrates.
-Strip generic "great product" quotes.
+Strip any generic "great product" quotes.

 7. CTA variations

-My CTA goal: get visitor to {action}.
+My CTA goal: get the visitor to [action].
 Write 10 CTA button variants.
-Vary: imperative ("Start now"), benefit ("Get my plan"), low-commitment ("See a sample"), reverse psychology ("Not for everyone — see if it’s for you").
+Vary: imperative ("Start now"), benefit ("Get my plan"), low-commitment ("See a sample"), reverse psychology ("Not for everyone — see if it's for you").

 8. Guarantee that disarms